A641 Improvement Scheme

 After reviewing the updated plans for the A641 "improvements", it is apparent that they are driven by an ideological agenda, rather than for the practical benefit of the local population.
 Previous feedback has clearly been largely ignored and the plans are obviously going to be pushed through no matter what and no matter whether they ultimately just cause misery and chaos for local residents.
 From just looking at the plans for the area immediately near where I live, there are several glaring mistakes, with existing bus stops being marked in the wrong locations and prominent large buildings being incorrectly labelled.
 The obvious conclusion is that these plans were most likely designed remotely on computer systems with little actual on site investigation or research.
 A utopia of green spaces, with a massive reduction in the number of private vehicles and everyone walking, cycling and using public transport instead is just not realistic, although that is clearly the goal of this project, instead of the goal of actually improving the local traffic system.
 For a start, cycling in this area is not a practical option for many due to very hilly terrain, poor weather and the high risk of bike theft.
 And what about the elderly and infirm who rely heavily on their cars?
 Added to this, removing on street parking for hundreds of households on or immediately next to the A641 is just not practical or reasonable.
 Another decision that clearly was taken without visiting the affected areas in person and properly investigating the issues it would raise.
 All these issues are compounded by the ongoing plans to add many thousands of new houses in the Brighouse area in the immediate vicinity of the A641, despite the already overstretched infrastructure.
 All in all, this is almost certainly going to be an absolute mess if a serious rethink is not done and the goals of the project aren't re-evaluated honestly.
 Is there any chance of anyone taking genuine heed of the issues raised and revising these plans before it is too late?

-Local Resident asked 3 months agoThank you for taking the time to feed back to us your concerns about the A641 Improvement Scheme.The proposals for the A641 have been developed to deliver a more efficient transport network; prioritise walking, wheeling (e.g. bike, wheelchairs, prams), cycling and public transport; make sure communities are better connected; improve safety and create better quality places to support Calderdale Council's priorities whilst also contributing to Calderdale’s response to the Climate Emergency.Current plans for the scheme include proposals that will impact on local parking on the highway along certain stretches of the A641.
+Local Resident asked almost 2 years agoThank you for taking the time to feed back to us your concerns about the A641 Improvement Scheme.The proposals for the A641 have been developed to deliver a more efficient transport network; prioritise walking, wheeling (e.g. bike, wheelchairs, prams), cycling and public transport; make sure communities are better connected; improve safety and create better quality places to support Calderdale Council's priorities whilst also contributing to Calderdale’s response to the Climate Emergency.Current plans for the scheme include proposals that will impact on local parking on the highway along certain stretches of the A641.
 Several options are being explored for alternative parking arrangements.
 As plans are developed further the team will engage and consult with all residents and businesses directly impacted by the A641 scheme proposals.On-street occupancy surveys will initially be conducted to determine where people are parking and why; the amount of current parking provided within the study area and the number of parking spaces to be displaced.
 Following analysis of the occupancy surveys, we will then look at where the parking is proposed to be displaced from and where it could be moved to, to determine the next steps.
 We will be directly contacting those who will be impacted by the current proposals.In addition to speed limit changes at specific locations, the scheme includes several proposals to improve the safety and experience for people walking and cycling in the area including separated cycling facilities on the A641, new and improved off-road greenway routes for walking and cycling.As part of the development of the A641 scheme, there has been close engagement with Calderdale Council's Planning Team who are working on the development of proposals contained within the Local Plan, including the growth in Brighouse you refer to.
 Traffic modelling which has taken place as part of the A641 scheme development has also considered the future impact on the road network and being taken into consideration. -

 In area D you mention creating a quiet road between Crossley street and Stratton Close to connect Lords Lane to Woodhouse.
 I am very concerned about the cyclists as there could easily be collisions when people like myself pull out of our driveways and potentially make contact with a cyclist speeding down the steep hill on Stratton close.
 I am also concerned that if the path was for both pedestrians and cyclists then this too could have the potential to cause accidents.
 The bottom of Stratton close is not a wide road and I don’t understand how the suggestion of using it for pedestrians, bikes and cars at the same time would be plausible.
 Stratton close does not have street lamps at the bottom making visibility even worse at night, exacerbating these problems.

-Stratton Close Resident asked 3 months agoThank you for taking the time to feedback on the A641 improvement scheme engagement.
+Stratton Close Resident asked almost 2 years agoThank you for taking the time to feedback on the A641 improvement scheme engagement.
 We really appreciate you bringing this concern to our attention.
 The design for this particular intervention is for a dual use/shared space (for both cyclists and pedestrians).
 The recommended widths for shared use routes under the current guidelines are that there must be at a minimum of 3.0 metres for pedestrians and cyclists, with the current proposed design being at a minimum of 4.0 metres.
 Due to the nature of shared use facilities and mixing people walking and cycling together increasing the likelihood of interactions, cyclists usually travel slower within them.Features located within a shared use facility can have the effect of reducing the effective width by cycles ‘shying’ away from physical features due to the risk of handlebars, pedals and stirrups striking vertical features situated alongside the path edge.
 ‘Shy’ distances are more applicable to people on bikes and horse riders than other path users.
 This means that cyclists will generally ‘shy’ away from the wall of the property boundary allowing more separation when egressing, therefore, reducing risk of a conflict.Where the physical environment allows or encourages faster cycling speeds, property access and egress may be diminished, therefore, we will ensure that the necessary physical separation and calming measures are implemented to reduce risk of conflict between egressing cars/cyclists, and encourage slower cycling speeds.Your feedback relating to poor visibility due to lack of street lamps will be shared with the design team for consideration during design development. -

 1. Why are the opinions of 1.3% of the local population enough to be used to implement such massive changes in the local area?
 2.What is the current cycling use In brighouse and what is the expected cycling use after changes have been made in brighouse?
 3.What is the current vehicle traffic use in brighouse and what is th expected vehicle traffic use in brighouse going to be in the future, bearing in mind there are plans for thousands of new houses in the local area.
 4.What is the current traffic flow rate at Tesco roundabout and what will the expected traffic flow rate be after signals have been introduced at Tesco roundabout?
 5. Will you place temporary traffic lights at Tesco roundabout for a period of time to test the impact of signals on the flow of traffic?
 6. Can you provide data from Bradford on the impact prioritising cycling over vehicle traffic has had on the use of cycling in Bradford?
 7. Please don't ruin our town for a utopian dream of cyclists floating around without a care in the world, saving the environment while thousands of Cars sit idle in traffic around them.
 Efficiency and the consistent flow of traffic away from the town centre must be a top priority.

-Jason Briggs asked 3 months agoThank you for taking the time to feedback on the A641 improvement scheme engagement.
+Jason Briggs asked almost 2 years agoThank you for taking the time to feedback on the A641 improvement scheme engagement.
 The A641 project seeks to introduce safe and usable spaces for non-motorised users, encouraging a positive modal shift and reducing congestion.
 Surveys are to be carried out later this year regarding vehicle and cycling numbers, however, with limited safe facilities for people who choose to walk and cycle, the corridor lacks the appeal for anyone but the most confident road cyclist.Temporary signals are not used to determine impacts of future schemes, instead traffic modelling of all the proposals is being carried out on the affected junctions.
 This modelling is on-going across the A641 scheme and the results will feed into the next stage of detailed design.
 A further public consultation exercise will be held later this year with more detailed designs, which will have been updated to reflect the outcome of modelling and feedback from consultation responses, available for review and comment.Advertisement of this future consultation will be released via Calderdale Council Social Media and Calderdale Next Chapter website: calderdalenextchapter.co.uk, there will be a press release and advertisements in the local paper, on posters along A641 and surrounding areas as well as other advertisement methods.
 A large range of advertisement methods will be used to promote this consultation with the aim of engaging with as many local residents and businesses as possible.
 Before this consultation takes place, members of the public and businesses who will be directly impacted by the scheme will be contacted by the project team for further discussions.As part of the development of the A641 scheme, there has been close engagement with Calderdale Council's Planning Team who are working on the development of proposals contained within the Local Plan, including the growth in Brighouse you refer to.
 Traffic modelling which has taken place as part of the A641 scheme development has also considered the future impact on the road network and being taken into consideration. -

 When were shops and businesses in the town of Brighouse which these plans will affect going to be told about this?
 Please answer